i-am-fyre/Scraper-Discord-Notification/README.md

 <h2>Installation</h2>

+Make sure that your machine is up to date.
+>$ sudo apt update
+>$ sudo apt upgrade

 Use git to pull the repository files to your machine in the /github/ directory:
 >$ sudo git clone https://github.com/Fyre-Homelab/Scraper-Discord-Notification.git /github/